 You apply Delmethrin to your carpet, your pet’s bedding, and near exterior doors to keep fleas away from areas your pet frequents.
-Spread it throughout your yard to control fleas outside if your pet spends a lot of time outdoors.
-Be careful with outdoor application if you maintain an organic garden that relies on natural predators like ladybugs to eliminate pests; Delmethrin will affect your garden’s guardians as much as it will be an effective flea control treatment.
+Similarly, spread it throughout your yard to control fleas outside if your pet spends a lot of time outdoors.
+Be careful with the outdoor application if you maintain an organic garden that relies on natural predators like ladybugs to eliminate pests; Delmethrin will affect your garden’s guardians as much as it will be an effective flea control treatment.

 1. Rosemary Flea Dip